Remix

 Launch an ERC-20 token

 As a simple introduction, we’re going to use Remix to create an ERC-20 token on the Filecoin network.
-In this guide, we’re using the Hyperspace testnet, but this process is the same for mainnet.
+In this guide, we’re using the Calibration testnet, but this process is the same for mainnet.

 Create a workspace